BryanShin5/CS506-Fall2025-Project/README.md

 We will evaluate model performance and select the best one based on accuracy and interpretability.

-## Visualization Plan
+## Visualization of the data
-- Line charts of number of players over time.
-- Comparative charts showing relationships between features (e.g., day of week vs. player count).
-- Interactive plots (optional), allowing users to input a game name and date/time to see predictions.
+- Visualization of Hourly player counts data is available at /notebook/Interactive_Plot.ipynb
+- Any code that is used in the notebook is present in /src.

 ## Test Plan
-- **Training set:** Data from September 20th – October.
+- **Training set:** Data from September 20th – October 20th.
 - **Test set:** Reserve data starting from November 20th as a holdout.
-- Use **k-fold cross-validation** on the training set to tune models.

 ## GitHub & Collaboration Plan
 The repository will include: